boardfish/dissertation/contents/5-results-and-discussion.md

 There, users can upload photos to associate with each escape room, which also appear to the left of the list in a singular photo gallery.

-Users have profiles where they can write a bio, set their location, and link to their own website.
+Users have profiles on which they can write a bio, set their location, and link to their own website.
 Here, those interested can see all escape games by a single maintainer, and all escape games cleared by a user.
 Which of these is shown depends on whether they have self-assigned as a maintainer, enthusiast, or both.

 Forgoing the later milestones, and many ideas that might even give Blacklight commercial viability with them, was a difficult decision to make.
 However, I am